 Thank you for joining us in supporting and safeguarding a welcoming environment.

-The guidelines below help explain some of the specific kinds of positive community engagement on the Turvy Platform and the behaviours or circumstances that may cause you to lose access to the Turvy Platform.
+The guidelines below will help explain some of the specific kinds of positive community engagement on the Turvy Platform and the behaviours or circumstances that may cause you to lose access to the Turvy Platform.
 Of course, there will always be unforeseen events that may ultimately lead to your losing access to using the Turvy Platform and services.
-Still, the following guidelines —which we'll update regularly—provide the basis for behaviour we expect from all in the Turvy community.
+Still, the following guidelines —which we'll update regularly—provide the basis for the behaviour we expect from all in the Turvy community.
 Not following our policies can constitute a material breach or violation of your agreement with Turvy and may result in losing access to part or all of the Turvy Platform.

 Please take a moment to read them.

 Everyone who signs up for a Turvy account must follow Turvy's Community Guidelines.
 They reflect the following three pillars and the standards in each section.

 Please be sure to treat everyone with respect.

 Our community is remarkably diverse, and, chances are, you will encounter people who might not look like you or share your beliefs—the guidelines in this section help to foster positive interactions during every experience.

 We're hard at work every day to help create safer experiences for everyone.
 Your safety drives us.
 That's why Turvy wrote these standards.
 In addition to following Turvy's Community Guidelines,

 We're committed to following all applicable laws and earning your trust.
 We expect everyone who uses the Turvy Platform to do their part and adhere to applicable laws and regulations and airport rules and regulations where applicable.